liavonpenn/rmipo/README.md

 ## ✨ Features

-- **Hyperparameter Modulation**: Leverages intrinsic mutual information to dynamically adjust preference contributions, reducing the need for manual hyperparameter tuning.
-- **Efficient Training**: Achieves superior performance with reduced computational resources and training overhead.
-- **Lightweight Framework**: Minimal computational overhead compared to existing preference optimization methods.
-- **Flexible Configuration**: Supports various model architectures and training configurations.
+- **Lightweight Framework**: We propose RMiPO, a novel lightweight offline preference optimization framework that leverages intrinsic mutual information to enable instance-level adaptive hyperparameter control.
+- **Insightful Analysis**: We conduct a comprehensive examination of the roles of hyperparameters in offline preference optimization frameworks and offer meaningful insights that can guide future practice and research.
+- **Superior Performance**: Through extensive evaluations on benchmarks such as AlpacaEval 2 and MT-Bench, \RMiPO~reduces training costs by approximately 15–20\% while achieving performance clearly superior to state-of-the-art baselines.

 ## 📦 Installation